mehulagg/gitlab/doc/topics/git/numerous_undo_possibilities_in_git/index.md

 and change the history to hide mistakes, because debugging becomes more difficult.

-Even with an updated history, commits can still be accessed by commit SHA, at least until all repositories perform the automated cleanup of detached commits.
+Even with an updated history, old commits can still be accessed by commit SHA, at least until all repositories perform the automated cleanup of detached commits.